 Although the trading price of Common Shares was relatively stable in 2016, uncertainty regarding the Corporation's exploration and development program, funding for such program, and potential dilution from the issuance of additional Common Shares prevented the trading price of Common Shares from rebounding in 2016 with the equities market generally and the energy sector in particular, as evidenced in the above chart.
 The dilution resulting from the issuance of more than 200 million Common Shares during 2017 to raise \$30 million in capital and to settle certain debts had a significant impact on the trading price of the Common Shares.
-Expectations that further capital will likely be required to fund further development of the Hawler license area and for planned drilling in the AGC Central license area, and uncertainty regarding the dilution that could result from raising such capital, weighed on the trading price of the Common Shares in 2017 and in subsequent years.
+Expectations that further capital would be required to fund further development of the Hawler license area and for exploration in certain of the Corporation's other assets, and uncertainty regarding the dilution that could result from raising such capital, weighed on the trading price of the Common Shares in recent years.
 In 2018 and 2019, this downward pressure was held in balance with improving oil and gas industry sentiment and positive operational and financial results from the Corporation.